Entanglement area law and Lieb-Schultz-Mattis theorem in long-range interacting systems, and symmetry-enforced

+This question is widely believed to have an affirmative answer, but it has only been addressed in Refs. \cite{Sanz2009, Chen2010a, Else_2014, Gioia2021} for some special cases, and the argument in Ref. \cite{Else_2014} is only heuristic.
+Here we aim for a general and rigorous proof.

 Previous studies of LSM constraints often focus on systems with local interactions.
 However, many systems feature long-range interactions, which usually take the form of a 2-body interaction that decays as $1/r^\mathfrak{a}$, with $r$ the distance between the two interacting objects and $\mathfrak{a}$ an exponent.
 As examples, electronic systems have Coulomb interaction with $\mathfrak{a}=1$, Rydberg atoms have dipolar or van der Waals interactions with $\mathfrak{a}=3$ or $\mathfrak{a}=6$, and for trapped ions $\mathfrak{a}$ can be tuned between 0 and 3~\cite{Defenu2022}.
-So an important question is: Are LSM constraints applicable to long-range interacting systems?
+So a pertinent question is: